Skip to Content

 Helping Clients File for Divorce in New York

-Divorce can significantly impact many areas of your life, including your finances, family relationships, emotional health, and living arrangements.
+Divorce can significantly affect your finances, family relationships, emotional health, and living arrangements.

-Some of these changes may be positive, and others can be difficult.
-That’s why it is crucial to seek legal representation from a skilled and experienced divorce lawyer in Nassau County who will pursue the best possible situation for you.
+While some changes may be positive, others can be more difficult.
+That’s why it is crucial to get legal representation from a knowledgeable divorce lawyer in Nassau County who will help you pursue the best possible outcome for your situation.

 Do you need help filing for divorce in New York?
 Call the Law Offices of Anthony J. LoPresti today at (516) 252-0223 or contact us online to schedule a meeting with our Nassau County divorce lawyer!